VoxMonstra/CSC-4610-Web-Warriors/README.md

 content_copy
 VS Code may display a Google Analytics notice.
 ```
-If you agree, click OK.
+If you agree, click `OK`.
 Then to enable flutter in all Terminal windows:
 Close, then reopen all Terminal windows and restart VS Code

 Add Flutter to your PATH by editing the shell config file (e.g., ~/.zshrc, ~/.bashrc, or ~/.bash_profile).
 Add: